scan-dev/BMAID/docs/instruction.md

 **How it Works (Conceptual Flow from `orchestrator-agent.md`):**

-1. The Orchestrator (initially BMad) loads and parses the Markdown agent configuration file (e.g., `web-bmad-orchestrator-agent.cfg.md`).
+1. The Orchestrator (initially BMaid) loads and parses the Markdown agent configuration file (e.g., `web-bmaid-orchestrator-agent.cfg.md`).
 2. When a user request matches an agent's `title`, `name`, `description`, or `classification_label`, the Orchestrator identifies the target agent.
 3. It then loads the agent's `persona` and any associated `templates`, `checklists`, `data_sources`, and `tasks` by:
     - Identifying the correct bundled `.txt` file (e.g., `personas.txt` for `personas#pm`).